tatjsn/cetools/README.md

 ### signal.js

-A wrapper of Solid.js to provide reactivity across elements via signals.
+A wrapper of Preact Signals to provide reactivity across elements via signals.

 ```html
 <!-- initial values are meant to be rendered by server -->